The Best AI Music Generators

 Quick answer: which AI music generator should you use?

-• Full songs from text (vocals + instruments): Suno and Udio are the two leading options.
-Suno leans fast and accessible; Udio leans toward audio detail and control.
+• Full songs from text (vocals + instruments): Solmi, Suno and Udio are the leading options.
+Solmi generates songs with AI vocals and custom lyrics and can turn the result into a beat-synced video; Suno leans fast and accessible; Udio leans toward audio detail and control.

 • Royalty-free background music for video: Soundraw and Mubert are built around customisable, licence-friendly tracks.